winitzki/scall/tutorial/programming_dhall.md

 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)

 Most of that theory is beyond the scope of this book, which is focused on issues arising in practical programming.
-The book contains many code examples, which can be evaluated by the Dhall interpreter after exporting them into a single Dhall file.
+The book contains many code examples, which have been automatically validated by the Dhall interpreter.

 The Appendix of the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types.